daxadal/event-manager/README.md

 ## Cleanup and test

-The database can be purged using the `npm run reset`.
 Tests on the API (powered by `jest`) can be performed by executing `npm test`.

 ## Documentation